-Since this volume is devoted to the Spanish scene, I will not submit the Paris Trial of the Talmud to an extensive report and analysis.
-I will concentrate on those aspects which throw light on the later events taking place in Spain and elsewhere (Barcelona 1263; Paris 1269ff), when the Dominicans spearheaded a new missionary approach based on texts from the Talmud supporting the Christian case - apparently in complete contradiction of the strategy vis-à-vis the Talmud that was followed in the Paris Trial.
+Since this volume is devoted to the Spanish scene, I will not submit the Paris Trial of the Talmud to an extensive report and analysis.544 I will concentrate on those aspects which throw light on the later events taking place in Spain and elsewhere (Barcelona 1263; Paris 1269ff), when the Dominicans spearheaded a new missionary approach based on texts from the Talmud supporting the Christian case - apparently in complete contradiction of the strategy vis-à-vis the Talmud that was followed in the Paris Trial.
 I will argue that the contradiction is more apparent than real.

 Three documents concerning the trial have come down to us.
-(1) The first is Donin's 35 articles, being considered the accusations against the Talmud.
-(2) A Latin (hence Christian) report on how the Jewish side responded.
-(3) A Hebrew (hence Jewish) report on the whole event, quoting verbal exchanges between Donin and rabbi Yehiel of Paris.
-There
+(1) The first is Donin's 35 articles, being considered the accusations against the Talmud.545 (2) A Latin (hence Christian) report on how the Jewish side responded.546 (3) A Hebrew (hence Jewish) report on the whole event, quoting verbal exchanges between Donin and rabbi Yehiel of Paris.547 There

-Let me again refer the reader to the excellent collection of sources in translation and a masterly analysis by Robert Chazan in John Friedman, Jean Connell Hoff, and Robert Chazan, The Trial of the Talmud: Paris, 1240 (Mediaeval Sources in Translation 53; Toronto, Ont.: Pontifical Institute of Mediaeval Studies, 2012).
-See the presentation of this document, critical edition as well as English translation, above, note 541.
-This text, entitled "Latin Confessions," is rendered in English in The Trial of the Talmud, 122-125.
+544 Let me again refer the reader to the excellent collection of sources in translation and a masterly analysis by Robert Chazan in John Friedman, Jean Connell Hoff, and Robert Chazan, The Trial of the Talmud: Paris, 1240 (Mediaeval Sources in Translation 53; Toronto, Ont.: Pontifical Institute of Mediaeval Studies, 2012).
+545 See the presentation of this document, critical edition as well as English translation, above, note 541.

+546 This text, entitled "Latin Confessions," is rendered in English in The Trial of the Talmud, 122-125.
 The classic edition of the Latin text is Isidore Loeb, "La controverse de 1240 sur le Talmud."
-Revue des études juives
+Revue des études juives 3 (1882): 55-57.

-&quot;Confessions" in literary format, is an unedited fragment of 10 lines found in the Vatican Library (Ms. Vat.
+547 Three versions of the Hebrew report have come down to us: (1) the briefest, and the most like the Latin "Confessions" in literary format, is an unedited fragment of 10 lines found in the Vatican Library (Ms. Vat.
 Ebr.
 324), and rendered in English by Judah Galinsky, "The Different Hebrew Versions of the "Talmud Trial" of 1240 in Paris," in New Perspectives on Jewish-Christian Relations: In Honor of David Berger (The Brill Reference Library of Judaism 33; ed.
 Elisheva Carlebach and Jacob J. Schacter; Leiden: Brill, 2012), 109-140, here at 132-33.
 (2) The only edited text, Samuel Grünbaum, Sefer Vikkuah Rabbenu Yehi'el mi-Paris (Thorn: C. Dembrowski, 1873, not seen by me) is based on Hebr.
 Ms. 712, Bibliothèque National, Paris.
 (3) An unedited manuscript Günzburg 1390 in the National Library of Russia, Moscow, first seen and mentioned by Joseph Shatzmiller in his La deuxième controverse de Paris: Un chapitre dans la polémique entre chrétiens et juifs au Moyen Age (Collection de la Revue des Etudes juives 15; Paris: E. Peeters, 1994), 9.
 Galinsky has studied this text in manuscript, and quotes parts of it in English translation in his article.
 The text overlaps with the Paris manuscript for most of its text, but there are significant differences at the beginning and end.
 Galinsky studied all three Hebrew versions to evaluate their historical value as reports on what really happened at the Paris trial, is considerable overlap concerning which offensive statements of the Talmud were discussed during the hearings, but differences in the sequence of topics.